hel-b/aoc-2025/README.md

 1. Open the notebook in VS Code or Jupyter
 2. Execute cells sequentially
 3. Test data validates the approach before running on actual input

-## Development Environment 🛠️

-Solutions are developed in a containerized environment with:

-- Python 3.12 🐍
-- Jupyter notebooks 📓
-- NumPy, Pandas, Matplotlib (if needed for analysis)

 ## Notes 📝